19200 Southwest 344th Street

 The store is loaded with fresh fruit and vegetables.
 Much of ths produce is from nearby small farms in the fertile Redlands area.

 You'll find the old favorites like tomatoes, watermelons, papaya, oranges, tangerines, grapefruit and corn, but there are more unusual treats as well.

 Tropical fruits include carambola, mamey, lychee, atemoya and mangoes.
 There is a large selection of fresh fruit milkshakes and homemade key lime pies.
 They even have a key lime milkshake.

 The stand has a large selection of jelly, jam and preserves.
 Many of them are created from Robert's mother's original recipes.

-Robert Is Here is open 7 days a week from 8:00 am to 7:00 pm from the first weekend in November through Labor Day
+Robert Is Here is open 7 days a week from 9:00 am to 6:00 pm.
+They close on Thanksgiving Day and Christmas Day.

 In the winter months Robert Is Here features live music from a variety of local performers.
 Check the website of Robert Is Here for more information.